PEC Trading Program

 Participating in the PEC Trading Program

 In order to participate, owners of renewable energy systems must register their systems with the PUCN.
-To register a system, a system owner must complete the PUCN's PEC Application for Residential & Small Business Producers (PDF) and return it to the PUCN via the U.S. Postal Service or the PUCN's online PEC application upload system.
+To register a system, a system owner must complete the PUCN's PEC Application for Residential & Small Business Producers (PDF) or Commercial Portfolio Energy Credit Application (PDF) and return it to the PUCN via the U.S. Postal Service or the PUCN's online PEC application upload system.

 The PUCN will only accept FULLY COMPLETED PEC APPLICATIONS PREPARED ON THE FORM WITH THE MOST RECENT REVISION DATE.
 The current revision date is July 2015.